Chad-Glazier/exhibit-site/README.md

 ### R2 Variables

 The following variables are associated with the R2 bucket I used to store images.
 If you're not familiar with <a href="https://www.cloudflare.com/products/r2/">Cloudflare's R2</a>, it's essentially a replacement for AWS S3.
-It even goes as far as to implement the S3 API, so the code for this app uses the `@aws-sdk/client-s3` to interact with it in the `@/util/server/r2Bucket.ts` file.
+It even goes as far as to implement the S3 API, so the code for this app uses the `@aws-sdk/client-s3` package to interact with it in the `@/util/server/r2Bucket.ts` file.
 That is the only file that interacts with R2, so it is the only file where you will find these environment variables.

 - `R2_ACCOUNT_ID`: This is a credential that is assigned to you when you create an R2 bucket on Cloudflare.
 - `R2_ENDPOINT`: This can be found in the settings of your R2/S3 bucket.